-This course focuses on the development of literacy skills to create and interpret simple, personally relevant texts and mathematical knowledge to apply numeracy skills in everyday familiar situations.
+This course focuses on the development of foundation literacy skills to assist learners create and engage with simple and familiar text types, along with mathematical knowledge to apply numeracy skills within their everyday lives.

 (Subject to eligibility.
 Proof of concession required) $149.60 ($0.34 per nom. hour)

 (If eligible for funding) $748 ($1.70 per nom. hour)